Eurz/Eurz.github.io/README.md

 During his turn, the player can decide at any time to:

 -   Click on the “Hold” option, which sends the points of the ROUND to the GLOBAL.
 It will then be the other player's turn.
-    -Roll the dice.
+-   Roll the dice.
 If he rolls a 1, his ROUND score is lost and his turn ends.

 The first player to reach 100 points on global wins the game.

+Have fun ^^!